jshrake/grimoire-legacy/SPEC.md

 - **depth=u32**: Required, the texture depth
 - **format=u8**: Required, the texture format, accepts the following strings: "ru8", "rf16", "rf32", "rgu8", "rgf16", "rgf32", "rgbu8", "rgbf16", "rgbf32", "rgbau8", "rgbaf16", "rgbaf32", "bgru8", "bgrf16", "bgrf32", "bgrau8", "bgraf16", "bgraf32"

+### Cubemap
+- **left=string**: Required, relative path to an image file for the left cubemap face
+- **right=string**: Required, relative path to an image file for the right cubemap face
+- **front=string**: Required, relative path to an image file for the front cubemap face
+- **back=string**: Required, relative path to an image file for the back cubemap face
+- **top=string**: Required, relative path to an image file for the top cubemap face
+- **bottom=string**: Required, relative path to an image file for the bottom cubemap face
+- **flipv=bool**: Optional, flip the image vertically before uploading to the GPU, defaults to true
+- **fliph=bool**: Optional, flip the image horizontally before uploading to the GPU, defaults to false

+Each face supports the same file formats as [image](#image) input.

 ### Keyboard
 - **keyboard=bool**: Required, the value is ignored.